 In considering the right wheelchair van for your needs, you can ask yourself the three basic questions:

-The size of the wheelchair, and the height of the wheelchair user, drive the option in picking a wheelchair minivan or a full-size handicap van.
+The size of the wheelchair, and the height of the wheelchair user, drive the option of picking a wheelchair minivan or a full-size handicap van.

-Also, one should take into consideration the van's compatibility with the users.
-That includes the user's status and lifestyle as to whether he or she is on the go and independent or is accompanied by family members and needs to be assisted.
+Also, one should consider the van's compatibility with the users.
+That includes the user's status and lifestyle as to whether they are on the go and independent or are accompanied by family members and need to be assisted.

 A side-entry van is preferable for situations in which wheelchair users, like parents or independent individuals, prefer to drive or wish to be seated in the front passenger seat location.

 A rear-entry van is a good choice for users who require a longer than average chair or those who require a tilted chair.
-This is also suitable for those who are accompanied by a care-giver because of the easy ingress and egress in the vehicle.
-In addition, it provides optional seating so that it can accommodate two occupied wheelchairs or additional rear bench seat for more passengers.
+This is also suitable for those accompanied by a caregiver because of the easy ingress and egress in the vehicle.
+In addition, it provides optional seating so that it can accommodate two occupied wheelchairs or additional rear bench seats for more passengers.

-Hand controls can be easily activated by connecting them into the van by screwing them into it, so that the handicapped driver can easily use brakes and the accelerator.
+Hand controls can be easily activated by connecting them to the van by screwing them into it so the disabled driver can easily use the brakes and the accelerator.

-Side-entry handicap vans have floors which are lowered, and this creates better slope that makes it easier for the wheelchair to roll into the vehicle.
+Side-entry handicap vans have lowered floors, which creates a better slope that makes it easier for the wheelchair to roll into the vehicle.
 Furthermore, side-entry vans can easily park next to the curb for unloading the wheelchair user without needing to find a curb-cut corner of the street.

 Rear-entry vans have floors that do not have to be lowered and are better used in snow or mountainous regions.
 They can also park in limited space while still enabling the unloading of the wheelchair.

-For other needs that have to be addressed, modifications can be provided with the dealer of the wheelchair van.
+For other needs that must be addressed, modifications can be provided with the dealer of the wheelchair van.
 All of them can be patterned after the safety and convenience of the customer.